mfrabott/pwa-text-editor/README.md

 ## Installation

-Clone the repo, install npm packages, run on localhost.
+Clone the repo, install npm packages, run build script, run on localhost:3000.
 Click button to download the app from the browser.

 Repository at: https://github.com/mfrabott/pwa-text-editor